ttaubert/octoblog/_posts/2018-08-12-bitslicing-an-introduction.markdown

 }
 {% endcodeblock %}

-This works just fine.
-It's a constant-time implementation, immune to cache timing attacks.
-Not counting negation of `0`, this takes 42 gates.
-Assuming, for the sake of simplicity, that a table lookup is a single-cycle operation, even fully parallelized this is still about five times slower.
-If we had a workflow that allowed for 64 S-Box lookups in parallel, switching to `uint64_t` would be simple.
+That wasn't too hard. `SBOX()` is constant-time and immune to cache timing attacks.
+Not counting the negation of constants (`~0`) we have 42 gates in total and perform eight lookups in parallel.

+Assuming, for simplicity, that a table lookup is just one operation, the bitsliced version is about five times as slow.
+If we had a workflow that allowed for 64 parallel S-Box lookups we could achieve eight times the current throughput by using `uint64_t` variables.

 ### Simplifying the circuit